peter-murray/node-hue-api/docs/lights.md

 ## setLightState()

-The `setLightState(id, state)` function can be used to set the state of a light specified byt he `id` to the specified `state` provided.
+The `setLightState(id, state)` function can be used to set the state of a light specified by the `id` to the specified `state` provided.

 You can either provide a data object with the desired properties set for the `state` or utilize the [`LightState`](lightState.md)